Hi, I'm Sam, I love movies. My main interests are science fiction and zombie movies. I also enjoy pessimistic and survival films a lot.

 However, when talking about film adaptations, the vision of a new set of artists can modify, deny or boost the quality of the original work.

-Here is a ranking of the 11 Philip K. Dick movie adaptations that have been made to this date.
-We didn't include the sci-fi comedy Confessions d'un Barjo (1992) (which would be the equivalent of considering the baseball year in a Michael Jordan's NBA season rank) and Screamers: The Hunting, which is derivative of Screamers and not a direct adaptation of Dick's work.
+Here is a ranking of the 11 movie adaptations of Dick's works that have been made to this date.
+We didn't include the sci-fi comedy Confessions d'un Barjo (1992) (which would be the equivalent of considering the baseball year in a Michael Jordan NBA season rank) and Screamers: The Hunting, which is derivative of Screamers and not a direct adaptation of Dick's work.
 Similarly, we didn't include Blade Runner 2049 as a separate entry in the movie list.